LongVN99/Gstore/TESTING.md

 ## Testing user stories
 ### Testing for Customers
 - Viewing and Navigation -- OK
     -   Users can see all products in Gstore.
-Users can see selected products in bag.
+    -   Users can see selected products in bag.
+    -   Users can see information about the web site.
+    -   Users can see a list of questions and answers relating to a particular subject.
 - Registration and User Accounts -- OK
     -   Users are able to register, log in, log out their account.
-Users can view their profile.
+    -   Users can view and edit their profile after log in.
+    -   Users can reset or recover account password.

 - Sorting and Searching -- OK
+    -   Products can be sorted by category, name, price or rating
+    -   Users can filter products.
-    -   Users can filter products and make quick search with the search bar.
+    -   Users can make quick search with the search bar.
 - Other testing :
-    -   Users receive a post email confirmation about their order
+    -   Users receive a post email confirmation about their order -- OK
+    -   Users can add/remove or edit products in my bag -- OK
-    -   Users are able to leave their reviews and see others reviews about the product
+    -   Users are able to leave their reviews and see others reviews about the product -- OK
     -   Log in is require to leave reviews -- OK

 ### Testing for Shop Administrators